-First up is a new work from visual artist Joshua Cave.
-He has explored the theme of Fools from the perspective of Galatians 3:1-5:
+Visual artist Joshua Cave has explores the theme of "Fools" from the perspective of Galatians 3:1-5.

-Joshua Cave was raised with an overly encouraging mother, who curated the refrigerator with enthusiasm.
-He responded to her faith in him, drawing himself through high school, into an art major, and to his own surprise, finally into a full-time fine art pursuit.
+Joshua Cave was raised with an overly encouraging mother who curated the refrigerator with enthusiasm.
+He responded to her faith in him: drawing himself through high school, into an art major, and -- to his own surprise -- finally into a full-time fine art pursuit.
 He now spends most of his time dancing the lines between painting, sculpture and installation, always in pursuit of a cohesive truth that defies distinct aesthetic or conceptual clarification.
-He lives and works in
+He lives and works in The Bronx, NY.